akbacak/DMQR/README.md

 # DMQIR
 This repo contains some GUIs written in Matlab.
 The GUIs use multiple images as queries.
-Images are from LAMDA dataset which are available at http://www.lamda.nju.edu.cn/data_MIMLimage.ashx?AspxAutoDetectCookieSupport=1.
+Images are from LAMDA dataset which is available at http://www.lamda.nju.edu.cn/data_MIMLimage.ashx?AspxAutoDetectCookieSupport=1.

 # 1